Google Drive Housekeeping: Clean up, Set alerts & policies, Start fresh

 Bells are ringing..
 Drive clutter is simmering to full capacity.. waiting to be cleaned after a long year of user collaboration and file sharing.

-In this post we’ll guide you through our 3-Step Google Drive housekeeping drill to brush up your organisation’s Drive and put it in the best shape for the new year.
+In this post we’ll guide you through our 3-Step Google Drive housekeeping drill to brush up your organization’s Drive and put it in the best shape for the new year.

 This drill can also be carried out anytime you feel your domain’s Drive operations need attention throughout the year.